sigil-johnstevens/character-vault/README.md

 *   **Upload Folder to GitHub**: Upload all actors in a selected folder to a GitHub repository to save any updates from the session.
 Choose the folder containing the Actors and upload them to GitHub (this _overwrites previous versions_ in the repo )
 *   **Import from GitHub**: Use the Import from GitHub button to match and import a folder of actors from GitHub to your game.
 *   **Remove All Non-GM Users**: This option removes all non-GM users from your game.
 It is useful for resetting the game before a new session.

+Macro Directory Buttons:
+- **Copy GM Hotbar**: This button copies the chosen GM hotbar page (1-5) to all users.
+Useful for providing easy access macros for each player.

 Game Settings
 -------------